GravityTwin/PolytopiaGuide/README.md

 Click on the tiles with **resources**.
 If the resource is available for you to extract, the game will render the resource with a glowing blue outline.

 Resources can only be extracted, mined, or used if they’re within your city’s borders.
-In the screengrab above, only some of the **Fruit** is rendered with a glowing blue outline – read How to grow your city’s Population for information on border expansion.
+In the screengrab above, only _some_ of the **Fruit** is rendered with the blue outline – read [How to grow your city’s Population](#how-to-grow-your-citys-population) for information on border expansion.

-If there are resources nearby but you can’t currently extract them, the dialog box will tell you which technology you need to research in order to do so.
+If there are resources nearby but you can’t currently extract them, the dialog box will tell you which [technology](#technology) you need to research in order to do so.

 Make a note of the terrain, which resources are close by, and where the edges of the map are.
 Are you on the coast, or further inland?